 - The ideal time between someone becoming a lead and talking with a salesperson is shrinking dramatically.
 In fact, the odds of qualifying a lead go up 21x when you respond to an inquiry within 5 minutes.
 That number drops off a cliff after the first hour and disappears after the first day.

 - New marketing technologies are allowing us to carry conversations across multiple platforms without interruption.
-So you start chatting on the website, then move over to email as it evolves.
+Start chatting on the website, and then move over to email as it evolves.

 - Privacy laws are forcing marketers to rethink their tactics and make a better experience for their users.
 You can view this as good or bad for your business, but we see it as a very good thing.